dmorehouse/jets-docs/_docs/config/reference.md

 app.domain | nil | The app domain to use.
 Should be the domain only without the protocol.
 This applies at the controller-level, IE: methods like `redirect_to`
 {% include config/reference/assets.md %}
 autoload_paths | [] | Customize autoload paths.
-Add extra paths you want to Jets autoload. controllers.default_protect_from_forgery | true for html mode, false for api mode. | Whether or not to check for forgery protection controllers.filtered_parameters | [] | Parameters to filter in logging output
+Add extra paths you want to Jets autoload. build.prebundle_copy | [] | Paths to copy over to the code cache area before `bundle install`.
+Useful for copying gems in Gemfile with a local relative path source. controllers.default_protect_from_forgery | true for html mode, false for api mode. | Whether or not to check for forgery protection controllers.filtered_parameters | [] | Parameters to filter in logging output
 {% include config/reference/cfn.md %}